cpt8c8/OO-Language-Comparison/README.md

 val str:String? = "name"
 ```

-Other things of note include that Kotlin is completely inter-operable with Java, its ability to return multiple values, and the ability to have default and named arguments (as shown below).
+Other things of note include that Kotlin is completely inter-operable with Java, its ability to return multiple values, that it does not require a ";" at the end of a line, and the ability to have default and named arguments (as shown below).
 ```kotlin
 fun example(num: Int, str: String = "9") {}